sharetribe/flex-docs/src/docs/cookbook-payments/removing-stripe/index.md

 (e.g. flex-default-process) you need to remove confirming the payment.
 Otherwise, the transaction will get stuck.
-The simplest way to do this is to remove `pending-payment` and `expire-payment` states and point `request-payment` and `equest-payment-after-enquiry` directly to `preauthorized` state.
-However, when you are building the transaction process to your marketplace it might make sense to rename some of the states and transitions (e.g. preauthorized) so that they make more sense in your use-case.
+The simplest way to do this is to remove `pending-payment` and `expire-payment` states and point `request-payment` and `request-payment-after-enquiry` directly to `preauthorized` state.
+However, when you are building the transaction process to your marketplace it might make sense to rename some of the states and transitions so that they make more sense in your use-case.
+E.g. _preauthorized_ state refers to the state of payment - it is preauthorized to be captured.

 #### Edit util/transaction.js to reflect the changes in your transaction process